 What they discover is not just a school for their children, but a community of faith with God at the center.
-In fact, the Regina Academies are a community for the whole family.
+In fact, the Regina Academies is a community for the whole family.
 As one of our parents said on an anonymous survey of parent satisfaction:

 “This school is a family of families.
-The community is deeply caring, faithful and intentional.
+The community is deeply caring, faithful, and intentional.
 The education is second to none, the classical approach allows the children to truly learn and not just memorize.
-The deeply Catholic approach is not just talk, it’s action.
+The deeply Catholic approach does not just talk, it’s action.

 The Regina Academies have the intentional focus of forming children intellectually and spiritually in the Catholic faith and that formation begins in our pre-schools.
 Our pre-schools offer the Catechesis of the Good Shepherd, an outgrowth of the Montessori method of early childhood education that immerses children in living and understanding the Catholic faith.

 Jesus Christ was the perfect man, the Way, the Truth, and the Life who assumed our humanity and was sent to be our pathway to God, our Father.
 St. John taught us that all things were created through him (Jn.
-1:3), so coming to understand creation as his gift is a pathway to discovering God in the true, good, and beautiful manifestations of the natural world and humanity.
+1:3), so coming to understand creation as his gift is a pathway to discovering God in the true, good, and beautiful manifestations of the natural world and also in humanity.

 Children are not standardized test scores.
 Many families come to us because their children were under too much pressure to perform on tests at their previous school.
 With declining test scores, schools have been under pressure to produce results, and those results are identified on more tests that measure achievement.

 Our schools are tech-free.
-Learning takes place as a dialog between teacher and student.
-Certainly we have tests, but we do not test excessively.
+Learning takes place as a dialog between teacher and student without the mediation of devices.
+Certainly, we have tests, but we do not test excessively.
 Our teachers know if a student is learning simply because they know their students and are in tune with how each student learns.
 They have a relationship with their students as a mentor and know what they have learned by their engagement in class.

 In a school that places a high value on virtue, many of the problems that children have in other schools are minimized.
-Of course children must be challenged to overcome their fallen nature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
-Issues will always occur that are natural expressions of their human development.
-Unfortunately, our children are victims of a culture that celebrates some of those “expressions” that violate human dignity and respect.
-At the Regina Academies, students are challenged to live up to the challenge Jesus gave us, to love our neighbor as ourself.
-Bullying, and other social issues, are addressed appropriately.
+Of course, children must be challenged to mature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
+Issues will always occur in any school.
+They are natural expressions of their human development.
+The question is always how the school deals with behavioral issues when they do arise.

 As another parent said: